graze/docker-composer/README.md

 ## Image Updates

-The [Docker Hub image](https://hub.docker.com/r/graze/composer/) is an automated build that's rebuilt daily to pickup any composer updates.
+The [Docker Hub image](https://hub.docker.com/r/graze/composer/) is an automated build that's also rebuilt daily to pickup any composer updates.